mithunpaul08/RDFtoYaml/README.md

 # RDFtoYaml

+## This code takes an RDF file and converts it to a yml format

+### Prerequisites:
+- python3
+- pip install rdfextras
+- pip install rdflib
-the input RDF file must be in `rdf/data/`
+- the input RDF file must be in `rdf/data/`

+### Commands to run the script:

 if you run `python main.py` the output will be in example.yml

+### Samples
 Here is an example of mapping between events to objects which has the property `appliesTo`:
 ```
 {'Assessing': ['Services', 'Infrastructures', 'Goods', 'Hazards', 'Operations'],